 - Cotton, linen, wool, bamboo, Tencel (lyocell) and other light, natural fibers are good choices but can retain moisture and potentially chafe

-- Synthetic fabrics designed for wicking moisture away such as nylon, polyester, polypropylene, rayon, and spandex blends are naturally UV resistant and are good at wicking away moisture
+- Synthetic fabrics designed for wicking moisture away such as nylon, polyester, polypropylene, rayon, and spandex blends are also naturally UV resistant

 Easily the most important part of playing in the summer heat is proper hydration.
+The high humidity of the Florida summer will make you sweat considerably more than if you were playing in a controlled environment or during cooler months, so it's vital you stay properly hydrated to avoid the risk of suffering heat exhaustion or heat stroke.
 Be sure to drink plenty of fluids before, during and after playing in the Florida sun.
-Sports drinks containing electrolytes are an excellent way to manage any electrolyte depletion you could get by sweating it out during exercise.
+Sports drinks containing electrolytes are an excellent way to replenish any electrolytes you lost while sweating during exercise.
 Water is always an excellent choice for staying hydrated and it's easy to come by.
-The high humidity of the Florida summer will make you sweat considerably more than if you were playing in a controlled environment or during cooler months so it's vital you stay properly hydrated to avoid the risk of suffering heat exhaustion or heat stroke.

 Symptoms of Heat Exhaustion and Heat Stroke